Edfred1/Contextual-Music-Crafter/README.md

     Adjust the parameters in `config.yaml` to define your desired musical output.

     -   `api_key`: Your Google AI API Key.
-    -   `model_name`: The specific generative model to use (e.g., "gemini-2.5-flash-preview-05-20").
+    -   `model_name`: The specific generative model to use (e.g., "gemini-2.5-flash" or "gemini-2.5-pro").
     -   `temperature`: (0.0 to 2.0) Controls creativity.
 Lower values are more deterministic, higher values are more experimental.
 Default is 1.0.
     -   `context_window_size`: Defines how many previous musical parts are sent as context for the next generation. `-1` (dynamic) is recommended for quality, `0` disables context, and a positive number (e.g., `4`) sends a fixed amount of recent parts.
     -   `inspiration`: A detailed text prompt describing the style and mood.
 This is the most important creative input!